c4cj/Community_Journalism_Welsh/README.md

 There's a way of scripting this stuff using wordpress-i18n-tools, but I found it more trouble than it's worth.

-### Git branches

-* `master` is for development.
-* `distro/welsh` is for the Welsh distribution.
-It differs only in LOCALE.TXT —
-  please be careful not to clobber it.
-* `distro/english` as above, for English.
-* `production` is deprecated and should not be modified.

-Automatic updates have been turned off.
-To turn them back on, git blame this line and reverse the changes in this commit.

 ### Notes